 English RadioIn the 90s there were BBC World Service and Voice of America, both in English language with Czech and Slovak language inserts.
 Voice of America finished broadcasting to the Czech Republic in 2004 and BBC finished in 2006.
 There is no foreign English language broadcasting available now except some English language inserts on BBC/Radio Cesko (101,1 MHz).
 But there is local Czech Radio Praha CR07 in English.
 Find online broadcasting and onair frequencies at http://www.radio.cz/en.

 There is also Radio Free Europe/Radio Liberty (RFE/RL) run by American Government based in Prague.
 This station is broadcasting in 28 languages especially to the Middle East and Asia but is not broadcasting within the Czech Republic.
 Find more at http://www.rferl.org.
 RFE/RL moved from the Wenceslas Square to the new very secure building close to metro station Zelivskeho at the beginning of 2009.

 EmergencyIn an emergency dial the following numbers 24 hours a day.

-CrimeViolent crime is rare by the standards of western Europe or the United States, but there is a great deal of theft.
+So violent crime is rare by the standards of the United States, France or the United Kingdom but there is a great deal of theft.
 Lock your car and put your valuables in the hotel safe.
 Be alert to the danger of pickpockets in crowded places, particularly on trams (especially tram number 22 between Karlovo namesti and Malovanka) and on metro.

 Prague had been plagued with unscrupulous cabbies 15 years ago.
 Hailing taxi on the street might still be inviting trouble, but calling through the operator is absolutely safe now.
 Dial 14014 for AAA Taxi operator and do not forget to ask for the cheapest car available.